Kerr-srl/erpc-esp/src/examples/host/README.md

 Check the documentation of the [erpc](../../erpc_esp/erpc/README.md) component.
 Check the documentation of the [erpc_tinyproto](../../erpc_esp/erpc_tinyproto/README.md) component.

+NOTE that to run ESP-IDF applications on the host, additional system packages need to be installed.
+See https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/host-apps.html#requirements-for-using-mocks.
+In our experience `ruby` is required even if mocks are not used.

 This example works as follows:

 * The ESP-IDF application uses: